Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 	_Adding a View from within the Index method_

-1. The **Add View** Dialog appears.
-It allows generating View template files.
-By default this dialog pre-populates the name of the View template so that it matches the action method that will use it.
+1. The **Add View** Dialog will appear to generate a View template file.
+By default, this dialog pre-populates the name of the View template so that it matches the action method that will use it.
 Because you used the **Add View** context menu within the **Index** action method of the HomeController, the **Add View** dialog has Index as the default view name.
 Click **Add**.

  	![Add View Dialog](./images/Add-View-Dialog.png?raw=true "Add View Dialog")